Shivamgupta4651/Product_Sales_Analysis_With_Python/README.md

 ## ✅ What I Did

-Here’s a quick breakdown of the steps I followed:
+Following are the breakdown of steps which I followed:

 - 🧪 **Loaded and explored** the dataset
 - 🧹 **Cleaned and preprocessed** the data to make it analysis-ready